anoopgcmz/looptask/README.md

 You can override these values with the environment variables `MONGODB_MAX_POOL_SIZE`, `MONGODB_MIN_POOL_SIZE`, and `MONGODB_SOCKET_TIMEOUT_MS`.

+Set `DB_DEBUG` to any value to enable verbose logging of connection attempts and failures.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: